georgbischoff/Tutorials/tutorials/cp-wdi5-cap/cp-wdi5-cap.md

     ![Terminal response for the 'npm run fiori' command](cap_output.png) => TODO Update image

-9. In Visual Studio Code, choose **Terminal** **→** **New Terminal**, to start a second terminal window.
+9. Open a new Terminal, for that choose **Terminal** **→** **New Terminal**

-10..
-Generate the `wdio.conf.js` file by using the guided installation of WebdriverIO.

-TODO: Quick install wdi5 https://ui5-community.github.io/wdi5/#/installation?id=a-quickstart-with-npm-init-wdi5 => Simon

-11. Use the command `npm init wdio ./fiori/app/admin-books/webapp/test/wdi5/` to call the wdio generator answer the questions as follows:
+10. Use the command `npm init wdio ./fiori/app/admin-books/webapp/test/wdi5/` to call the guided installation of WebdriverIO.
+Answer the questions as follows:
     | Question | Answer |
     | ----------- | ----------- |
     | Where is my automation backend located? | On my local machine |